josdejong/tabular-json/prototypes.md

 - BUT: the parser has to do more work because it has to lookahead with every property value to see whether it is a string or an array.
 This makes it considerably slower (runs in say 2.4s instead of 1.8s).
 - So, the performance is not good out of the box, and requires expertise.
 The performance is most likely solvable but requires some smartness.

 Conclusion: I think it is best to keep the explicit table blocks `---`.
-It's better readable and easier to parse.
+It's better readable and looks more explicit, and it is easier to parse.

 ## Thoughts